5 Ways to Lower Worker Misclassification Audit Risk

 direct sourcing

-As more companies engage independent contractors as part of their workforce, there is an increasing importance of properly classifying workers.
+Worker misclassification is an important issue to consider as more companies add independent contractors to the workforce.
 If your company engages independent workers, you are probably aware of high-profile employee misclassification lawsuits that have been in the news.

 What is a Worker Misclassification Audit?

 Companies of any size and reputation are subject to audits.
-Several activities can trigger an audit including a contractor who files for unemployment, a whistleblower who reports possible misclassification, or a worker who files an SS-8 form to request classification determination.
+Several activities can trigger an audit, including a contractor filing for unemployment, a whistleblower reporting possible misclassification, or a worker filing an SS-8 form to request classification determination.

 Here are five tips to lower your audit risk and improve independent contractor satisfaction at your company.